Skip to main content

 TermDefinition

-StaffA visual grouping of five lines; parts may have multiple staves
+StaffA visual grouping of five lines; instruments may have multiple staves

 VoiceAn independent melodic/rhythmic stream within a staff